zorchenhimer/emu-6502/README.md

 ### Memory mapping / Bank Switching

-Probably only two schemes: Full 32k banks or one fixed bank at $C000 and a swapple bank of 16k starting at $8000.
+~~Probably only two schemes: Full 32k banks or one fixed bank at $C000 and a swapple bank of 16k starting at $8000.~~

-Simple swapping mechanism: write the bank number to a register (eg. no shifting like MMC1).
+~~Simple swapping mechanism: write the bank number to a register (eg. no shifting like MMC1).~~

+NES mapper support is fully implemented.
+Currently, only three mappers are
+written: FullRW, MMC1, and NROM.

-### Filesystem IO & Raw File Access
+### Filesystem IO & Raw File Access (unimplemented)

 Open file by writing full path to a page between $4000 and $5FFF.
 Once opened, fill work RAM with file's contents.
 If more than 8k, allow bank